 Department of Personnel and Training has already come up with detailed guidelines to deal with non-performers and officers of doubtful integrity.
-This means, now, government employees not performing their duties duly, misbehaving and taking work casually can no longer hold on to their jobs.
+This means, now, government employees not performing their duties duly, misbehaving, and taking work casually can no longer hold on to their jobs.
 On the other hand, unlike earlier, the government is creating contractual roles, based on human resource necessary for a specific project.
-For example, the Bihar Rural Livelihood Promotion Society hired personnel for positions ranging from social worker to a director on contract basis.
+For example, the Bihar Rural Livelihood Promotion Society hired personnel for positions ranging from social worker to a director on a contract basis.
 So, not all government jobs will be ‘permanent’ anymore.
 In addition, the government is considering outsourcing some of the jobs to the private sector.

 ADVANTAGES & DISADVANTAGES OF GOVT.
 JOB

 Jobs in government and private sectors come with a few added merits and demerits